14 Bug Report Templates to Copy for QA Testing [2024]

 We’ve got your back.
 You can speed up this process dramatically by using Marker.io.

-All the important technical information (e.g. browser version, operating system, screen size, zoom level) and console logs are automatically embedded into your screenshot and included in your report—without you having to do any extra work.
+All the important technical information (e.g. browser version, operating system, screen size, zoom level) and console logs are automatically included in your report—without you having to do any extra work.

 Sample bug report in email